 Bounce ArkLaTex is the nation's first-ever over-the-air broadcast television network designed for African-American audiences.
 The network features a mix of movies, live sporting events, documentaries, specials, inspirational faith-based shows, off-net series, original shows and more.
 Watch it on KSLA DT 12.3.

 ThisTV Ark-La-Tex is an all-entertainment channel available on digital channel 12.2.
 It features movies from the MGM film library and vintage television shows.

-KSLA News 12 has a long tradition of community involvement and supporting various agencies in the Ark-La-Tex to help the elderly keep cool in the summer with our annual Fan drive, children to stay warm in the winter through our Coats For Kids program, and other support for the United Way, Salvation Army, the Shreveport Regional Arts Council, the Susan Komen Race for the Cure, the Walk From Obesity, and the House for Hope.
+KSLA News 12 has a long tradition of community involvement and supporting various agencies in the ArkLaTex to help the elderly keep cool in the summer with our annual fan drive and help children stay warm in the winter through our Coats For Kids program.
+We also support the United Way, Salvation Army, the Shreveport Regional Arts Council, the Susan Komen Race for the Cure, the Walk From Obesity, and the House for Hope.
 Countless other local organizations also benefit from partnerships with KSLA News 12.